Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Acknowledgements

 \section{Acknowledgements}

 We are thankful to the reviewers for providing constructive feedback.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement number 725594 - timedata).
+This project has received support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement number 725594 - timedata).
 This work was sponsored by the Army Research Office and was accomplished under Grant Number W911NF-19-1-0404.
 This work was supported by Zeiss.
-This work was supported by the Swiss National Science Foundation (SNSF) under grant number 200021\_205011.
+This work has received funding from SNF project – Deep Optimisation of the Swiss National Science Foundation (SNSF) under grant number 200021\_205011.
 This work was supported by Hasler Foundation Program: Hasler Responsible AI (project number 21043).